-- The writing test must be administered after the reading test. - If a pupil misses the reading test they must read the reading booklet, It's a Dog's Life, before the writing test is administered. - The writing test is one hour long.
-It is in two parts and can either be administered in one session or be split over two sessions.
+- The writing test must be administered after the reading test. - The writing test is one hour long.
+It is in two parts and can either be administered in one session or split over two sessions.

 Writing test: Administration in one session

 Shorter writing task Longer writing task

 • 20 minutes including up to 5 minutes planning time • 40 minutes including up to 10 minutes planning time